 Under the no action alternative, or status quo under the Council's February 2013 ROFR action, a community entity's ROFR applies to a transaction that includes the subject PQS and possibly other assets.
 The provision requires that a community entity exercising the ROFR accept all terms and conditions of the proposed transaction.
 Transactions may include a variety of assets, including processing equipment and real estate.
 Some of these assets may have no connection to the crab fisheries or the represented community.
-In these instances, a community entity may be unable to effectively use its right.
+In these instances, a community entity may be unable to effectively exercise its ROFR.

 Although application of the ROFR to a transaction in its entirety may limit the effectiveness of the ROFR for communities, it may also overcome difficulties that would arise were the ROFR to apply only to a subset of the assets in the transaction, such as the PQS and assets in the community.
-Applying the ROFR to the transaction in its entirety also ensures that PQS holders will receive the expected compensation on the sale of the PQS and other assets, if the community entity elects to intervene in the transaction.
-While the status quo allows a community entity to intervene in a transaction, the effect of that intervention is limited, since the entity is required to perform under the same contract as the non-ROFR buyer would have.
+Applying the ROFR to the transaction in its entirety also ensures that PQS holders will receive the expected compensation on the sale of the PQS and other assets, if the community entity elects to exercise their ROFR.
+While the status quo allows a community entity to exercise their ROFR if there is an underlying transaction, the ability to exercise their ROFR is limited, since the entity is required to perform under the same contract as the non-ROFR buyer would have.

-Alternative 2 - Apply ROFR to all terms and conditions of proposed sale OR to any subset of those assets, as otherwise agreed to by the PQS holder and the community entity
+Alternative 2 (Prelmininary Preferred Alternative) - Apply ROFR to all terms and conditions of proposed sale OR to any subset of those assets, as otherwise agreed to by the PQS holder and the community entity